underworldcode/stripy/README.md

 A Python interface to TRIPACK and STRIPACK Fortran code for (constrained) triangulation in Cartesian coordinates and on a sphere.
 Stripy is an object-oriented package and includes routines from SRFPACK and SSRFPACK for interpolation (nearest neighbor, linear and hermite cubic) and to evaluate derivatives.

+This package was inspired by Jeffrey Whittaker's [implementation](https://github.com/jswhit/stripack) for STRIPACK.

 ## Installation

 To install ([numpy](http://numpy.org) and fortran compiler, preferably